Coronavirus digest: US is 'failing' with surge in new cases | DW | 09.08.2021

 He added, "we are failing."

-While fears about the Delta variant have sparked a surge in vaccination rates, there are still millions of Americans, especially in the conservative-leaning south, where skepticism about the vaccine runs rampant.
+While fears about the Delta variant have sparked a surge in vaccination rates, there are still millions of Americans who have gone without getting vaccinated, especially in the conservative-leaning south where skepticism about the vaccine runs rampant.

 "We would not be in the place we are right now with this Delta surge if we had been more effective in getting everybody," Collins said.